10 m Sprint Test

 Summary

 Speed tests are typically used solely to measure an athlete’s linear speed capabilities.
 More specifically, the 10 metre (m) sprint test is used to measure acceleration.
-Before the introduction of timing gates, speed tests were typically officiated using stopwatches, though stopwatches are still useful and can be used reliably, the use of timing gates is highly recommended and essential when precision is required (1, 2).
+Before the introduction of timing gates, speed tests were typically officiated using stopwatches.
+While stopwatches are still useful and can be used reliably, the use of timing gates is highly recommended and essential when precision is required (1, 2).

 Required Equipment